 What is the right solution?
 One way to solve this problem is by declaring a bool variable to keep track if the loop rotation has to continue.
-If you need to exit (exit from all nested loops), we set the variable to true and exit the inner loop with a
+If you need to exit (leave all nested loops), we set the variable to true and exit the inner loop with a